CodeNationDev/MarvelCode/README.md

 # Unit Testing

 For this code test, I only include unit testing for APIManager, both from app and package.
-In a future app, we can cover much more source tested.
+In a future app and Image extension, we can cover much more source tested.

 I only follow the unit testing method, not test driven using TDD (not possible BDD because I havn't had client side), but in a future project we can work with both testing methodologies.